FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 ```

+This file is an initializer file for the Vuetify plugin.
+What we actually do in this piece of code is importing Vue, Vuetify and Vuetify's default styling.
+By calling `Vue.use(Vuetify);` we let Vue know that it should use the Vuetify plugin that we are importing.
+With the `export default new Vuetify();` line we are exporting an instance of Vuetify.

-From this initializer file, you will be able to import Vuetify's themes, components, and CSS with just two mentions in your `main.js` file.
+In this initializer file, you will be able to import Vuetify's themes, components, and CSS with just two mentions in your `main.js` file.
+With this file, the configuration of Vuetify is centralized in one file for the whole of your project.

 Open your `main.js` file and add this code:
 ```js